Building Blocks of Life: Why Early Childhood Education is Vital thumbnail

 As technology becomes increasingly prevalent, finding the right balance in early childhood education is crucial.
 Consider the following:

-• Use of digital tools according to age
+• Age-appropriate use of digital tools

 • Balance screen time with interactive, hands-on experiences